hendr15k/bookish-waffle/README.md

 # Web CAS (Client-Side)

-A lightweight, client-side Computer Algebra System (CAS) built with vanilla JavaScript.
+A lightweight, client-side Computer Algebra System (CAS) with an Xcas-like syntax built with vanilla JavaScript.
 It runs entirely in your browser without any backend dependencies.

 [Live Demo](https://hendr15k.github.io/bookish-waffle/)